-You may register to vote in Massachusetts if:
+You may register or pre-register to vote in Massachusetts if:

 If you meet the above requirements, you may register to vote online, by mail, or in-person.
 The deadline to register to vote in any election or regular town meeting is twenty (20) days prior to the date of the election or meeting.